mintpryan/moon-and-crashes/README.md

 What's Inside?
 Some description of ETL Process:
-- Extract: I pull crash data from public APIs(https://data.cityofnewyork.us) and enrich it with moon phase information.
+- Extract: I pull crash data from public APIs(https://data.cityofnewyork.us) and enrich it with moon phase information(using pylib ephem).
 - Transform: Using python,clean and merge these datasets to prepare for loading and later - analysis.
 Also connect Airflow's DAG files.
 - Loading: Load merged datasets to postgresql.